suet-lee/suet-lee.github.io/_pages/writing.md

 title: "Writing"
 ---

 I like to write sometimes.
+<a href="https://flubbergasted.tumblr.com/">Daily prompts</a>